 Why do we need a hot spot at sea?

-Oceanography research is reliant on real-time data to track and respond to rapidly evolving environments.
+Oceanographic research is reliant on real-time data to track and respond to rapidly evolving environments.
 Real-time data help scientists make informed decisions such as determining where to send a limited number of AUVs or what samples to take once the AUVs arrive.
 MBARI uses the Oceanographic Decision Support System to track real-time changes in the Monterey Bay in order to plan complex experiments like the CANON expeditions.
 By understanding the actual and immediate conditions of the Monterey Bay, scientists can choose the best locations for sampling or hone in on dynamically changing areas.

-However, to send data back to shore, AUVs must surface to establish a satellite or cellular connection because radio waves (Wi-Fi, FM, or cellular) cannot propagate underwater.
-Mobile phone networks are ubiquitous on land, with fairly cheap and fast links, but the AUV must be within about fifteen 15 kilometers of a cell tower to get a connection.
+However, to send data back to shore, AUVs must surface to establish a satellite or cellular connection because radio waves (Wi-Fi, FM, or cellular) cannot propagate through seawater.
+Mobile phone networks are ubiquitous on land, with fairly cheap and fast links, but the AUV must be within about 15 kilometers of a cell tower to get a connection.
 Surface-to-satellite connections provide worldwide coverage, but are expensive and transfer data slowly, meaning the AUV spends long periods on the ocean surface while the modem consumes valuable power.